department-of-veterans-affairs/vets-api/README.md

 Note: If you encounter `Redis::CannotConnectError: Error connecting to Redis on localhost:6379 (Errno::ECONNREFUSED)` this is a sign that redis is not currently running or `config/redis.yml` is not using correct host and port.

+### Running the App
+1. Start the application: `bundle exec rails s`
+1. Navigate to <http://localhost:3000/v0/status> in your browser.

 ## Testing Commands
 - `bundle exec rake lint` - Run the full suite of linters on the codebase.
 - `bundle exec guard` - Runs the guard test server that reruns your tests after files are saved.
 Useful for TDD!